prashantxtim/Calculator/README.md

 For now this calculator can only perform simple mathematical calculations but I plan on adding more features and fuctionalities to it later on.

-I got majorities of design and programming ideas for this calculator on Stack Overflow.
+I got many of the design and programming ideas for this calculator on Stack Overflow.